 Working with communities

-- Regular village and community meetings and workshops are organised to discuss ideas and proposals.
+- Regular community meetings and workshops are organised to discuss ideas and proposals.

 - As part of our commitment to local training and capacity building, we offer 10 fully-funded conservation scholarships and 20 scuba scholarships per year to Malagasy nationals.
-Recent scuba qualifications have included the first ever PADI professional certification for a Malagasy diver and in 2010 the certification of the first Malagasy PADI Open Water Scuba Instructor.
+Recent scuba qualifications have included the first ever PADI professional certification for a Malagasy diver, the certification of the first Malagasy PADI Open Water Scuba Instructor and most recently three Assistant Instructors in Madagascar.

 - Community groups work closely with us in developing conservation and management plans.
 We work to empower local communities to manage their own resources.